-Which is the best retail marketing solution for you?
+Which is the best point-of-purchase marketing solution for you?

-In the field of instore or shopper marketing, a lot of effort is dedicated to developing the most relevant display materials.
-Because effective display can help compete for retail support, it's crucial to understand the different types and how they create an impact.
+In the field of point-of-purchase (POP) marketing, much effort goes into making the most effective display materials.
+Because a strong display solution can help in competing for retail support, it's important to understand the different types, and how they make an impact.

 June 2023 — bh